minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

 Resynchronize Remote Replication Target from Source Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following :mc-cmd:`mc replicate resync` command resynchronizes all objects
+The following :mc:`mc replicate resync` command resynchronizes all objects
 on the specified source bucket to the remote target regardless of their
 replication status: